mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 it qualifies as a major emergency and subject to drastic measures.
-This means switching from conventional overkill to space-based warfare, breaking up the cohesion of the enemy’s forces or just plain destroying them with the use of orbital weaponry.
-The K’kree make no distinction between military and civilian targets;
+This means switching from conventional overkill to space-based warfare, breaking up the cohesion of the enemy's forces or just plain destroying them with the use of orbital weaponry.
+The K'kree make no distinction between military and civilian targets;
-as far as they are concerned the general population of an enemy herd or G’naak species is a source of more enemies and a legitimate target for all weapons.
+as far as they are concerned the general population of an enemy herd or G'naak species is a source of more enemies and a legitimate target for all weapons.

 **Military Hardware**
-The K’kree fight few large-scale conventional wars, mostly engaging with light infantry and a few robotic weapon carriers.
+The K'kree fight few large-scale conventional wars, mostly engaging with light infantry and a few robotic weapon carriers.
 More serious threats are met with overkill, using artillery, robotic weapons platforms and orbital bombardment.
-The armed forces of the K’kree are built around infantry tactics, with heavier weapons tasked with isolating parts of an enemy force for assault and protecting infantry from countermeasures that would make them ineffective.
-In short, the K’kree deploy equipment that enables them to fight the way they want to rather than weaponry optimized to bring a pragmatic victory at the price of abandoning traditional methods.
+The armed forces of the K'kree are built around infantry tactics, with heavier weapons tasked with isolating parts of an enemy force for assault and protecting infantry from countermeasures that would make them ineffective.
+In short, the K'kree deploy equipment that enables them to fight the way they want to rather than weaponry optimized to bring a pragmatic victory at the price of abandoning traditional methods.

-K’kree infantry are armed with personal and light support weapons, favoring lasers over projectile weapons.
+K'kree infantry are armed with personal and light support weapons, favoring lasers over projectile weapons.
 Infantry are supported by vehicles and artillery, much as in any armed force.
-However, the K’kree make extensive use of drones and robotic combat devices rather than crewed vehicles to carry their heavy weapons into action.
+However, the K'kree make extensive use of drones and robotic combat devices rather than crewed vehicles to carry their heavy weapons into action.
 These platforms typically mount air and missile defence weaponry to offset the vulnerability